 4a.
-Inbound calls destined for a SIP extension at the enterprise are routed to Avaya Communication Manager which then transmits the appropriate SIP signaling via Avaya SES to the SIP telephone (as shown by the 4a arrow.)
+Inbound calls destined for a SIP extension at the enterprise are routed to Avaya Communication Manager.
+The Avaya Communication Manager (acting as a SIP back-to-back user agent) then transmits the appropriate SIP signaling via Avaya SES to the SIP telephone (as shown by the 4a arrow.)